Krishnendu409/pwn.college-krishnendu/Pondering PATH.md

 # the-path-variable

-type: run a command with an empty PATH to avoid external commands
+type: run a command with an empty PATH to prevent external commands from running

 ## My solve